The Benefits of Coconut Oil for Dogs

 - 1 teaspoon for large dogs

-You let you dog lick the coconut oil straight off your spoon – some dogs love the taste!
+You can let your dog lick the coconut oil straight off of your spoon – some dogs love the taste!
 If he isn’t too fond of the taste, you can always mix the oil into his food.
 When shopping for coconut oil make sure to look for unrefined or virgin coconut oil.

 Coconut Oil for Your Dogs’ Skin & Coat

 The benefits of coconut oil aren’t just internal, you can also apply it directly to your dog’s coat and skin!
 For the best results, apply coconut oil to your dog’s skin and coat weekly.
 Coconut oil is also great to use as a spot treatment for things such as bug bites, hot spots or patches of itchy or dry skin.

 - Apply a small amount to the skin and let it absorb for five minutes